Adlink-ROS/roscube-doc/application_note/time_sync/architecture.rst

 The key point here is that we should use the same trigger source.
 The trigger source we use is from Xsens IMU sync out.
-Then it triggers 3D Lidar to do phase lock and triggers GMSL camera on ROScube-X
+Then it triggers 3D Lidar to do phase lock and triggers GMSL camera to capture images on ROScube-X Since these sensors are triggered at the same time, we can assume the received data from sensors is the time-syned data.

-For the software, each kind of sensor needs to run their own ROS driver to get sensor data.
+For the software, each kind of sensor needs to run its own ROS driver to get sensor data.
-To put these sensor data together, we'll use message filter to collect them.
+To put these sensor data together, we'll use message filter ROS package to collect them.
-We'll compare the timestamp difference between the sensors.
-It should be smaller than the case which is not synced.
+Users can do their own sensors fusion algorithm based on the message filter.